existenzquantor/actions/README.md

 To compute the action types of actions in an action plan, the tool requires an action-type ontology.
 You are pretty free to define an action-type ontology you like.
 One convenient way of doing that is using Protégé (see https://protege.stanford.edu).
 There are, however, two constraints to consider:

 * The Ontology has to be stored in the ontologies folder, it has to have the ending ".owl", and it must be written in Functional OWL Syntax.
-Protégé can import and expert in the format.
+Protégé can import and export that format.
 * Every action in the action plan will be turned into a particular representation consisting of four components:
   * the action's given name
   * the context in which the action is performed (i.e., the state it is applied to during execution),